suryapranesh4/Twitter-Comment-Like/README.md

 ## Twitter-Comment-Like

-A React application to mock some hardcoded tweets.
+A React application with some mocked hardcoded tweets.
 User will be able to comment on tweets and like the comment.